 • Note that ccc=0 is the default value for the Canonical_Combining_Class property, so that all reserved code points are Starters by definition.
 Noncharacters are also Starters by definition.
-All control characters, format characters, and private-use characters are also Starters.
+All control characters, format characters, and private-use characters are also Starters. • Private agreements cannot override the value of the Canonical_Combining_Class property for private-use characters.

 Among the graphic characters, all those with General_Category values other than gc=M are Starters.
 Some combining marks have ccc=0 and thus are also Starters.
 Combining marks with ccc other than 0 are not Starters.
-Table 3-11 summarizes the relationship between types of combining marks and their status as Starters.
+Table 3-14 summarizes the relationship between types of combining marks and their status as Starters.